grafana/loki/docs/sources/operations/storage/logs-deletion.md

 ---
 # Log Entry Deletion

-_This feature is experimental.
-It is only supported for the BoltDB Shipper index store._
+<span style="background-color:#f3f973;">Log entry deletion is experimental.
+It is only supported for the BoltDB Shipper index store.</span>

 Loki supports the deletion of log entries from specified streams.
 Log entries that fall within a specified time window are those that will be deleted.